flpflan/u-freecam/README.md

 ## How to Use

-By any means, inject this dynamic library into the target process or application[^1]. \
+By any means, inject this dynamic library into the target process or application[^1].

 For example, on Windows, you can use the DLL injection tool that comes with Cheat Engine (CE), while on Android, you can use [XInjector](https://github.com/WindySha/XInjector) (Non-root environments can use [Android-Virtual-Inject](https://github.com/reveny/Android-Virtual-Inject/releases/latest)).

+## Configuration

+After injected to the process , a WebUI interface will be started on the local port __23333__.
+This interface can be accessed via a browser to adjust various program parameters.

+To access it locally, simply open http://localhost:23333.

+## Modes

+u-freecam has three different operating modes, and their behavior can vary greatly depending on the game.\
+Depending on the game, some modes may not work correctly or may even cause the game to crash.
+Please try all three modes and choose the one that works best for you.

+You can switch between modes in the [WebUI](#Configuration).

 ## Keybindings